SmartlyDressedGames/Unturned-Docs/ItemAsset/README.md

 **Ignore_TexRW** *flag*: Specified if read/writeable texture errors for the asset should be hidden from the error logs.

+**Destroy_Item_Colliders** *bool*: If false, colliders are not destroyed when the Item prefab is attached to the character.
+For example equipped vanilla guns do not have any colliders, but some mods (e.g., riot shields) may have relied on child colliders not being destroyed.
+Defaults to true.

 Blueprints and Actions
 ----------------------